 \section{Abstract}

-Let $(M,g)$ be an asymptotically flat Riemannian manifold of dimension $3\leq n\leq 7$ with non-negative scalar curvature.
-R.~Schoen has conjectured that $(M,g)$ is isometric to Euclidean space if it admits a non-compact area-minimizing hypersurface $\Sigma \subset M$.
-This has been proved by O.~Chodosh and the first-named author in the case where $n = 3$.
-In this paper, we confirm this conjecture in the case where $3<n\leq 7$ and $\Sigma$ arises as the limit of isoperimetric surfaces.
-As a corollary, we obtain that large isoperimetric surfaces diverge unless $(M,g)$ is flat.
-By contrast, we show that, in dimension $3<n\leq 7$, there is no such result for general noncompact area-minimizing $\Sigma \subset M$, even when additional assumptions on the stability of $\Sigma$ are imposed.
+Let $(M,g)$ be an $n$-dimensional asymptotically flat Riemannian manifold with nonnegative scalar curvature that admits a noncompact area-minimizing hypersurface $\Sigma \subset M$.
+In the case where $n = 3$, O.~Chodosh and the first-named author have proven that $(M, g)$ is necessarily isometric to Euclidean space, confirming a conjecture of R.~Schoen.
+In this paper, we extend this result to dimension $3 < n \leq 7$ provided that $\Sigma$ arises as a limit of isoperimetric surfaces.
+By contrast, we prove that when $3 < n \leq 7$, there is no such result for general noncompact area-minimizing $\Sigma \subset M$, even when additional assumptions on the stability of $\Sigma$ are imposed.